CGRU/cgru/README.md

 **Rules** - simple came from rules!
 This project tracker is based on defined rules.
 Mostly project structure rules, where to store sources, references, dailies, outputs.
-As Rules has not its own database, it walks file-server folders structure.
+As Rules does not have its own database, it walks file-server folders structure.